OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 - Finding information on Bug Bounties, etc.
 - Social Engineering.

-The file may be present in the `.well-known/` directory Ex: `https://example.com/.well-known/security.txt`
+The file must be present in the `.well-known/` directory Ex: `https://example.com/.well-known/security.txt`

 Here is a real world example retrieved from LinkedIn 2020 May 05: